 The Importance of Sleep

 Sleep is the primary healing time for both our bodies and our minds — and when we don’t get adequate, quality sleep, our health suffers.
-In fact, all cause mortality rates are three times higher in sleep-deprived people!

-Lack of sleep is a huge stressor on the body and is the quickest way to adrenal dysfunction, which can initiate — and perpetuate — autoimmune thyroid disease.
-It can also cause symptoms such as fatigue, brain fog, insomnia, low blood pressure, and a decreased ability to handle stress.
-Most of my clients with Hashimoto’s hypothyroidism have some degree of adrenal issues.
+Lack of sleep is a huge stressor on the body and is the quickest way to HPA-axis disruption and adrenal dysfunction, which can initiate — and perpetuate — autoimmune thyroid disease.
+[2]

 Getting good sleep, at regular intervals, is incredibly important for adrenal balance, and can help us reset our body’s circadian rhythm.
 It’s also the most fundamental recommendation of all for adrenal health.

 It’s especially important for us to get “deep sleep,” which is the restorative stage that promotes muscle repair and metabolism.
-Making sure our brain gets REM (rapid eye movement) sleep is also vital, as that is the stage where the brain filters out the information it received during the day, and moves information from our short-term memory to our long-term memory.
-(For this reason, quality sleep helps reduce brain fog.)
+Making sure our brain gets REM (rapid eye movement) sleep is also vital, as that is the stage where the brain filters out the information it received during the previous day, and moves information from our short-term memory to our long-term memory.
+[3] (For this reason, quality sleep helps reduce brain fog.)

 When you have insomnia, it’s obvious that you don’t get enough sleep due to the sheer quantity of time spent sleeping.
 However, you are also not getting enough sleep when you have hypersomnia, which is likely due to poor sleep quality.